-According to H., he had voiced his complaints to RES on multiple occasions but things have not improved.
+According to H., he had voiced his complaints to the English center on multiple occasions but things have not improved.

 "With such progress and teaching method, how is my child supposed to achieve the desired score like the center has promised?" said T., who is in a similar situation.

-In a recent meeting with H. and T., a RES manager apologized for the reported shortcomings but reassured that everything was on course and that the contracts would not be violated.
+In a recent meeting with H. and T., a center manager apologized for the reported shortcomings but reassured that everything was on course and that the contracts would not be violated.

 However, the manager refused to terminate the contracts as the parents demanded, explaining that he did not have the authority to perform the action.

-Since then, further attempts to book an appointment with the RES manager have been unsuccessful.
+Since then, further attempts to book an appointment with the center manager have been unsuccessful.